califano-lab/ARACNe3/README.md

 2. Customizing the FDR restriction for the first pruning step, which rejects the null hypothesis for edges based on the Benjamini-Hochberg Procedure.

 ### Output of ARACNe3
-`ARACNe3` will output a file that has a directory path *and* filename provided by the user (e.g. `test/myA3network.txt`).
+`ARACNe3` will output a file `output_(FINAL NETWORK SIZE).txt` in a directory path provided by the user (e.g. `test/output/output_127304.txt`).
 This file shows every significant interaction in three columns:
 1. The regulator.
 2. The target.
 3. The MI (Mutual Information) of the pair.